jkonc1/SimpleDb/docs/specification.md

 - On Windows through Named Pipes
 - On Unix based systems, Unix Domain Sockets will be used

+These will be handled using the [asio](https://think-async.com/Asio/) library.

 ## SQL

 The engine will support a subset of SQL commands: